umaresso/umaresso/README.md

 ### Hi there, I'm Umar Khatab  👋

-## I'm a Student,Brother and a learner !!
+## I'm a ReactJs developer and Web3.0 enthusiast !!

-- 🔭 I just made a [FacebookApp]
+- 🔭 I just made a [FacebookApp] using ReactJs
-- 🌱 I’m currently learning Epic Designing Techniques
+- 🌱 I’m currently learning about BlockChain
 - 👯 I’m looking to collaborate with other Front End Developers on Massive Projects
 - 🥅 2022 Goals:
                 1) Master React Js
+                2) Master BlockChain
-                2) Contribute to Open Source projects
+                3) Contribute to Open Source projects

 - ⚡ Fun fact: I love to Sing music of Multiple Genres

 ### Connect with me: